Southampton College: Redevelopment (2002 to 2012)

-Financial troubles and Merger (2012-2023)
+Financial troubles and merger (2012–2023)

 City College was left with significant debt after the redevelopment concluded, with 6 million pounds of debt from a loan taken in 2009.

 The college leased the Austen building to the Warsash Maritime School and relocated all the facilities in it to other parts of the campus.
 Warsash relocated again to Solent University's East Park Terrace in 2024.

 City College explored mergers with a number of other education providers in the area to continue to provide further education courses to Southampton in a sustainable way.
 Without a merger, the college was at risk of closure.
 The FE National Area Review process recommended a merger with Solent University in 2016, but this was later rejected by the Department for Education in 2018.
 The college rapidly made a new proposal for a merger with Eastleigh College in June 2018 but funding was pulled by the government days before it was due to be completed.

 A third attempt at a merger was made with Itchen Sixth Form in September 2020, but this too was rejected on grounds of financial viability.
 In 2022 a report by the Further Education commissioner repeated that the college needed to merge.

 The college merged a year later with Fareham and Eastleigh colleges to form the South Hampshire College Group (SHCG) in 2023.
 The legal entity that was City College Southampton ended in 2023 with the merger.

 Southampton College in South Hampshire College Group (2023- present)

 Following the merger the campus name was changed to Southampton College and it benefitted from a share of a £12 million pound investment project in 2024 into SGHC, which planned to further develop the facilities for motor vehicle, engineering and marine skills.

-In 2025 South Hampshire College Group, including Southampton College had a positive inspection for the newly merged group of 3 colleges, with all inspected areas assessed as Good.
+On 2 April 2025 Southampton city college became 30 years old and South Hampshire College Group, including Southampton College had a positive inspection for the newly merged group of 3 colleges, with all inspected areas assessed as Good.